ArcanaFinance/arcana-contracts/README.md

 ## Overview

 The Arcana protocol is an ecosystem of smart contracts that allow investors to partake in a yield generation method that leverages futures trading on centralized exchanges.
-Investors can mint USDa via the USDaMinter contract in exchange for stablecoins.
-The stablecoins will be used by the protocol to generate yield by funding liquidity for CEX futures trading and USDa holders will receive yield via rebasing.
+Investors can mint arcUSD via the arcUSDMinter contract in exchange for stablecoins.
+The stablecoins will be used by the protocol to generate yield by funding liquidity for CEX futures trading and arcUSD holders will receive yield via rebasing.

-10% of profits from rebases are taken by the protocol via the USDaTaxManager which is called upon only when a rebase occurs.
-The rest of the profit goes to USDa holders.
-USDa holders can use their USDa to redeem stablecoins from the protocol through the USDaMinter contract.
+10% of profits from rebases are taken by the protocol via the arcUSDTaxManager which is called upon only when a rebase occurs.
+The rest of the profit goes to arcUSD holders. arcUSD holders can use their arcUSD to redeem stablecoins from the protocol through the arcUSDMinter contract.

 The redeem flow is a 2-step process.
-Users will need to call USDaMinter::requestRedeem which will burn their USDa and emit an event that is picked up by an off chain element to start the movement of stablecoins to fulfill that redemption.
-Redeemers will need to wait 5-7 days (depending on the claimDelay assigned on the USDaMinter contract).
+Users will need to call arcUSDMinter::requestRedeem which will burn their arcUSD and emit an event that is picked up by an off chain element to start the movement of stablecoins to fulfill that redemption.
+Redeemers will need to wait 5-7 days (depending on the claimDelay assigned on the arcUSDMinter contract).
 After the delay has been completed, the redeemer may return and execute claimTokens to claim their redemption.

 ## Technical

 ### Contracts

-- [USDa](./src/USDa.sol) - This ERC-20 contract extends the functionality of `LayerZeroRebaseTokenUpgradeable` from [tangible-foundation-contracts](https://github.com/TangibleTNFT/tangible-foundation-contracts/tree/main) to support rebasing and cross-chain bridging.
+- [arcUSD](./src/arcUSD.sol) - This ERC-20 contract extends the functionality of `LayerZeroRebaseTokenUpgradeable` from [tangible-foundation-contracts](https://github.com/TangibleTNFT/tangible-foundation-contracts/tree/main) to support rebasing and cross-chain bridging.
-- [USDaMinter](./src/USDaMinter.sol) - Facilitates the minting and redemption process of USDa tokens against supported ERC-20 collateral assets.
+- [arcUSDMinter](./src/arcUSDMinter.sol) - Facilitates the minting and redemption process of arcUSD tokens against supported ERC-20 collateral assets.
-- [USDaFeeCollector](./src/USDaFeeCollector.sol) - This contract receives USDa from rebase fees and distributes them to the necessary recipients.
+- [arcUSDFeeCollector](./src/arcUSDFeeCollector.sol) - This contract receives arcUSD from rebase fees and distributes them to the necessary recipients.
-- [USDaTaxManager](./src/USDaTaxManager.sol) - This contract manages the taxation of rebases on the USDa token.
+- [arcUSDTaxManager](./src/arcUSDTaxManager.sol) - This contract manages the taxation of rebases on the arcUSD token.
-- [USDaPointsBoostVault](./src/USDaPointsBoostingVault.sol) - This contract represents a points-based system for USDa token holders.
-By depositing USDa tokens, users receive PTa tokens, which can be redeemed back to USDa.
+- [arcUSDPointsBoostVault](./src/arcUSDPointsBoostingVault.sol) - This contract represents a points-based system for arcUSD token holders.
+By depositing arcUSD tokens, users receive PTa tokens, which can be redeemed back to arcUSD.
-- [CustodianManager](./src/CustodianManager.sol) - This contract will withdraw from the USDaMinter contract and transfer collateral to the multisig custodian.
+- [CustodianManager](./src/CustodianManager.sol) - This contract will withdraw from the arcUSDMinter contract and transfer collateral to the multisig custodian.

 ### Tests

-- [USDaTest](./test/tests/USDa.t.sol) - Core unit tests for USDa basic functionality.
+- [arcUSDTest](./test/tests/arcUSD.t.sol) - Core unit tests for arcUSD basic functionality.
-- [USDaRebaseTest](./test/tests/USDa.Rebase.t.sol) - Contains unit tests for rebase-based functionality for USDa.
+- [arcUSDRebaseTest](./test/tests/arcUSD.Rebase.t.sol) - Contains unit tests for rebase-based functionality for arcUSD.
-- [USDaLzAppTest](./test/tests/USDa.LzApp.t.sol) - Contains unit tests for LayerZero App setters.
+- [arcUSDLzAppTest](./test/tests/arcUSD.LzApp.t.sol) - Contains unit tests for LayerZero App setters.
-- [USDaVaultTest](./test/tests/USDa.Vault.t.sol) - Unit Tests for USDaPointsBoostVault contract interactions.
+- [arcUSDVaultTest](./test/tests/arcUSD.Vault.t.sol) - Unit Tests for arcUSDPointsBoostVault contract interactions.
-- [USDaFeeCollectorTest](./test/tests/USDaFeeCollector.t.sol) - Unit Tests for USDaFeeCollector contract interactions.
+- [arcUSDFeeCollectorTest](./test/tests/arcUSDFeeCollector.t.sol) - Unit Tests for arcUSDFeeCollector contract interactions.
 - [CustodianManagerTest](./test/tests/CustodianManager.t.sol) - Unit Tests for CustodianManager contract interactions.
-- [USDaMinterCoreTest](./test/tests/USDaMinter.t.sol) - Core unit tests for USDaMinter contract functionality.
+- [arcUSDMinterCoreTest](./test/tests/arcUSDMinter.t.sol) - Core unit tests for arcUSDMinter contract functionality.
-- [USDaMinterUSTBIntegrationTest](./test/tests/USDaMinter.USTB.t.sol) - Contains integration tests for USDaMinter when USTB is the collateral token.
+- [arcUSDMinterUSTBIntegrationTest](./test/tests/arcUSDMinter.USTB.t.sol) - Contains integration tests for arcUSDMinter when USTB is the collateral token.

 ## Local How-To's